The Major Arcana: A Complete Guide to the 22 Cards of Destiny

 Archetypal Message: The World is the card of completion and achievement.
 It symbolizes the end of a cycle and the successful conclusion of a journey.
 This card depicts the attainment of harmony, wholeness, and satisfaction.
 It is the reward for the trials overcome and the lessons learned.

-The theoretical understanding of the Major Arcana cards is just the first step.
-Their true power is revealed when we apply them in real situations and learn to interpret them in the context of a specific Tarot reading.
-Here are a few practical examples illustrating how different cards can manifest and how to interpret them.
+Knowing what the Major Arcana cards mean is only the start.
+Their real impact comes when you apply them to actual situations and learn to interpret them within a specific Tarot reading.
+Here are some examples to show how different cards might appear and how to read them.

 Spread: Three cards – 1.
 What is the current situation?
 2. What should I do?
 3. What is the likely outcome?